BettercareHealth/bettercare/breast-care/11-organisations.md

 Website: [www.m.phakamisa.me](http://www.m.phakamisa.me) / [www.facebook.com/PhakamisaZA](http://www.facebook.com/PhakamisaZA)

 Small website geared at pointing people at either support or information centres.
 Support groups used include: CANSA or Breast Health Foundation.
-The site is able to use cell phone number or IP address to identify location and then highlight relevant information groups in their area.
+The site is able to use cellphone number or IP address to identify location and then highlight relevant information groups in their area.

 ## Vrede Foundation (VF)